omeraloni/PyBinaryStream/README.md

 Can be used to serialize/de-serialize primitive types over any byte stream (e.g. file, network stream, etc.)

-Unlike the original C# code, this one natively supports big/little endiannes.
+Unlike the original C# code, this one natively supports big/little endian.

 # Usage
 TODO